s12wu/inkput/README.md

  - Run a spell checker?
  - ...

+## known problems
+ - buttons ignore the 2x scaling on first run after reboot, subsequent runs are fine
+ - sometimes the pen keeps drawing even if not pressing on the surface

 ## installation
 The original project recommended the use of conda, but I had success just using the system Python 3.12 (trixie repos November 2024) and a venv.